hesa/scarfer/README.md

 * license name (`-ff`) using Python's regular expressions

+*Note: if you're using more than one filter then filters are AND:ed together*

 # Example use

 Output the file names (full path) of all the files in the Scancode report `example-data/cairo-1.16.0-scan.json`: